linan2/TensorFlow-speech-enhancement/README.md

 Step 3. ca_pesq.sh evaluate your result with PESQ

 I have test it in REVERB challenge dataset and it could improve PESQ about from 2 to 2.8

+Later we will updata some Gan,multi-task learning and multi-object learning based model